-3.1.5 Delinquency and Inactivity/Record Purging
+3.1.5 Delinguency and Inactivity/Record Purging

-A Library account becomes delinquent when outstanding charges total \$5.00 or more.
-Delinquent accounts will be suspended from Library privileges until the outstanding issues are resolved; accounts linked to delinquent accounts may be suspended on a case-bycase basis.
+A Library account becomes delinguent when outstanding charges total \$5.00 or more.
+Delinquent accounts will be suspended from Library privileges until the outstanding issues are resolved; accounts linked to delinguent accounts may be suspended on a case-bycase basis.